How-To Guides

 ollama list

 Deloitte’s 2025 AI Infrastructure Survey found that 72% of private LLM deployments use quantized models (reduced precision) to fit within hardware constraints.
-Ollama handles quantization automatically — the models you pull are already optimized for consumer hardware.
+Ollama handles quantization automatically — the models you pull are already Q4 or Q5 quantized for consumer hardware without you needing to think about it.
+The quality delta versus full-precision FP16 models is measurable on benchmarks but rarely visible in production executive workflows.

-This is the critical integration step.
-OpenClaw defaults to using cloud LLM providers — typically OpenAI’s GPT-4 or Anthropic’s Claude.
-Switching to Ollama means rerouting all inference to your local machine.
+This is the critical integration step, and it’s the one DIY deployments often skip or misconfigure.
+OpenClaw defaults to using cloud LLM providers — typically OpenAI’s GPT-4o or Anthropic’s Claude Sonnet.
+Switching to Ollama means rerouting all inference to your local machine through the OpenAI-compatible API that Ollama exposes on localhost:11434.

 In your OpenClaw configuration, you’ll update the LLM provider settings.
-The exact location depends on your deployment, but here’s the standard approach:
+The exact file location depends on your deployment, but here’s the standard approach we ship in every beeeowl deployment:

 # openclaw-config.yaml — LLM provider configuration